4mazom8383/MM-LOGO-DESIGN/README.md

 <div align="center"><img width="842" height="844" src="imgs/section4_2.jpg"></div>

 <h1 align="center">Logo inspiration</h1>
-During the process of designing this particular logo, I had the chance to diversify my inspiration area not only to determine the logo style, but also to be able design this as I imagined it.
+During the process of designing this particular logo, I had the chance to diversify my inspiration area not only to determine the logo style, but also to be able design this logo as I imagined it.

-Being a junior designer, I was always interested in designs that were inspired whether from nature or human action or even closer to real use.
+Being a junior designer, I've been always interested in designs that were inspired whether from nature or human action or even closer to real use.
 Although, I have been attracted by the material design which is one of the design languages developed by the Google design team.
-I like the fact that material design focuses on small details when it comes to shaps, shadows, bold flat colors, and most importantly the realistic appearances that provide visual cues that are inspired from reality.
+I like the fact that material design focuses on small details when it comes to shaps, shadows, bold flat colors, and most importantly the realistic appearances that provide visual cues inspired from reality and nature.

 I like the shadow presences in Material design logos especially on Gmail, Drive, and Calendar logos.
 This gives a sense of reality and adaptation in the real world.
 The balance between the cold and warm colors is also there and supported by small shapes of dark colors from the same colors palette; which provides a sense of comfort to the viewers.